Dynamics are one of the most important parts of music. You can express so much emotion with them.

 Up next we have forte, which is pronounced ‘for-tay.’
 It’s defined as loud and it comes from the Italian word for ‘strong.’

-Just like piano, when you see it in a piece of music you’ll see it indicated as a letter f.
+Just like piano, when forte is used in a piece of music you’ll often see it indicated as a letter f.
 This means you should play from this point loudly.

-We use another Italian word, mezzo, which means ‘moderately‘ or ‘half.’
+We use another Italian word, mezzo, which is pronounced ‘met-sow’.
+The definition of mezzo is ‘moderately‘ or ‘half.’

-It’s placed in front of piano and forte to get mezzo piano (moderately quiet) and mezzo forte (moderately loud).
+It’s placed in front of the two dynamics piano and forte so you get mezzo piano (which means moderately quiet) and mezzo forte (which means moderately loud).

-This will most of the time get abbreviated to mp or mf.
+Again, this will most of the time get abbreviated to the first letters of each word: mp or mf.

 Pianissimo and fortissimo